Economics and Accounting Department

 Fields: Conflict Economics, Experimental Economics, Public Choice, Industrial Organization

 I retired from Holy Cross in 2013, after thirty-seven wonderful years of instruction, scholarship, and service.
 Happily, I’ve had no problem filling my time pursuing personal interests.
 I am a much rewarded New England sports fan, and I enjoy soccer, especially at the international level.
 True to my southern roots, I still follow auto racing, including the various series of NASCAR and especially IMSA.
-I am an avid four-season hiker throughout New England, and during summers I have enjoyed solo adventures to the high peaks of Wyoming, Montana, Colorado, and North Carolina.
-To get up and down the mountains, I stay active with jogging, circuit training, and the usual fitness machines.
+I am an avid four-season hiker throughout New England, and during summers I have enjoyed solo adventures to the high peaks of Wyoming, Montana, Colorado, North Carolina, Oregon, and Washington.
+To get up and down the mountains, I stay active with jogging, spinning, and the usual fitness machines.
 I listen a lot to Americana and Roots music, mostly on noncommercial FM radio like WCUW in Worcester and on internet sources like the AmericanaMusicShow.com, Gravel Road on RockyMountainRadio.net, and Boot Liquor on SomaFM.
 In the spring and summer I tend my vegetable and fruit gardens.
 If I could, I would grow chocolate, lots of chocolate.

 C.H.
 Anderton and J.R.
 Carter, “A New Look at Weak State Conditions and Genocide Risk,”